Kevixx/Computationally-Hard-Problems-Project/solutions.md

 Implement the algorithm you developed in Part g).
 It has to be able to read inputs in .SWE format from standard input (not as a command line argument) and, as described in g), it must always solve the corresponding problem correctly by outputting a solution (or NO if no solution is possible) to standard output.
 It is important to use only standard input and standard output for communication, i.e., the program must not require additional command-line arguments or user interaction to read from a file etc. Failing to do so will reduce your score.

 We expect you to test your code on the instances published on DTU Learn as well as on other instances.
 If your code does not solve all tests test01.SWE–test06.SWE on DTU Learn, you should try to improve it.
 The teachers will take into account the total number of solved test instances (not necessarily limited to the ones on Learn) for the final score you receive for this whole assignment.

+Implemented code can be found in path `/code-group-17/code-group-17.py`

 ---